 But the further back you go the more emphasis you see on documentation and authenticity and “historical accuracy” and the less information we have about how things are already made.
 And the one that is really getting my goat at the moment is the Herjolfsnes finds.

 Because I am willing to bet that people wore other styles of garments.
 Even in that village, at that time period.
 And by the time you get to 14th C Britain you can’t exactly go around assuming that everyone is wearing that one dress with the three narrow panels on the side.
 Someone might be!
 But it’s not going to be exactly the same, especially because they were not made by the same people, in the same climate, at the same time period, and the styles are likely a result of convergent evolution.
 Some ideas make a lot of sense, and people will eventually end up there.
 Like wheels.
 Wheels are a good idea.
 Writing?
 Also very helpful.
+And when you consider exactly how isolated and subsistence that community was you cannot take it as an example of what professional tailors were making for lords and ladies in Vienna or London.

 I’m not saying anyone making a Herjolfsnes replica is wrong, because they’re not!
 It’s a fantastic source of information and an incredible find.
 But it is not the be-all end-all.
 And to be honest, I think someone looking at a manuscript illumination and going “Ok… with the materials they would have had available, how do I think makes the most sense to make this?” is a lot more true to how things would have been made than say, for example, “This sleeve is not the same as that of the pourpoint of Charles de Blois, so it’s wrong.”
 I assure you that some woman had to make a pourpoint for her husband in the mid 14th C and came across the same problem of arm mobility and solved it in a completely different way.
 We just don’t have that piece, so we can’t point to it as evidence.